-- In the left hand column, you will need to insert 3 conditional fields from the Advanced Menu.
+- In the left-hand column, insert three conditional fields from the Advanced menu (Fields > Advanced > Conditional Field).

-- For the Email: prefix, we have used a Composite field.
-You can find this under Fields - Dynamic Content.
+- For the Email: prefix, we have used a Composite Field (Fields > Dynamic Content > Composite Field).

-The reason for this is we know that the Email will always be in the signature at all times, therefore a condition is not needed.
-Of course, this is depends on how the signature is required to work.
+The reason for this is we know that the E-mail will always be in the signature at all times, therefore a condition is not needed.
+Of course, this depends on how the signature is required to work.

 A single return line should not be used here.

-Then, click inside the Suffix box to bring up the Drop Down Arrow, press Enter to create the Single Return Line.
+- Click inside the Suffix box to enable the drop-down arrow and press [Enter] to create the Single Return Line.

 - Once you have set the Return lines in the suffix, set the fields to Hide if Blank: True by double-clicking in the options box, or use the drop-down arrow to select the correct option.

 The E-mail field is optional.
 In this example, we have left this option empty.

 - Next, either add in a fixed width in the left-hand column or use padding in the Style box of the table cell.
 This will allow the prefixes to align accordingly and keep a space between the table cells.

 - Click the cursor next to the E-mail composite field with the template editor window expanded fully.
 This will make it easier to edit the table cell.